-Applications that meet the requirements of the initial evaluation will be reviewed using a two-stage process: (1) Peer review, and (2) programmatic review.
-In the first stage, applications will be evaluated by an independent scientific merit review panel using the criteria listed below.
-In the second stage, applications judged to be most meritorious by review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the merit review panels and programmatic priorities.
-Each stage of application review is conducted completely confidentially, and all panel members are required to sign nondisclosure statements regarding the contents of the applications.
-All panel members will be non-Texas residents and operate under strict conflict of interest prohibitions.
-Under no circumstances should institutional personnel and/or individual applicants initiate contact with any individual conducting peer review, the CPRIT executive director, or any member of the CPRIT Oversight Committee regarding the status or substance of the application.
+Applications that pass triage review will undergo further review using a two-stage process: (1) Full peer review, and (2) programmatic review.
+In the full peer review stage, applications will be evaluated by an independent scientific merit review panel using the criteria listed below.
+In the programmatic review stage, applications judged to be most meritorious by review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the merit review panels and programmatic priorities.

+9.2.1.
+Confidentiality of Review

+Each stage of application review is conducted completely confidentially, and all council and committee members are required to sign nondisclosure statements regarding the contents of the applications.
+All council and committee members will be non-Texas residents and operate under strict conflict of interest prohibitions.
+Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office) regarding the status or substance of the application.
 Violations of this prohibition will result in the administrative withdrawal of the application.
 Any communication regarding the application should be directed to the CPRIT Research HelpDesk and/or CPRIT's Scientific Review Office.

-8.2.
+9.3.
 Review Criteria

-Peer review of applications will be based on primary scored criteria and secondary unscored criteria, listed below.
+Full peer review of applications will be based on primary scored criteria and secondary unscored criteria, listed below.
 Review committees will evaluate and score each primary criterion and subsequently assign a global score that reflects an overall assessment of the application.
 The overall assessment will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application.
 Evaluation of the scientific merit of each application is within the sole discretion of the peer reviewers.

-8.2.1.
+9.3.1.
 Primary Criteria